RMTabish/REIZ-TECH-HOMEWORK-ASSIGNMENT/README.md

 To utilize this hierarchical structure, create an instance of the Branch class and add new branches to the branches list as desired.
 This allows for building a hierarchical structure with varying depths.

+# Approach to Answers
+The first qurestion i calculated the angle of each one i.e the hour and minute then found the greater angle and smaller one is subtrated from it.
+The second question was solved with a simple recursive approach for a bigger problem i could have used memoization tecnique but didnt thought it necessary here.